Introduction to Online Control: Solution Concepts for Dynamical Systems

 Another example is given by a linear transformation in Euclidean space.
 Consider the system

-Clearly $0$ is an equilibrium point as ${A}0 = 0$ for all ${A}$.
-If the modulus of all eigenvalues is strictly less than one, then after sufficiently many applications of $A$ any vectors converges to the null veector.
-Thus $0$ is a \textbf{globally attractive, stable equilibrium}.
+Clearly $\bzero$ is an equilibrium point, since $A\bzero=\bzero$ for every matrix $A$.
+If every eigenvalue of $A$ has modulus strictly less than one, then $A^t\x_0 \to \bzero$ for every initial state $\x_0$.
+Thus, $\bzero$ is a globally asymptotically stable equilibrium.

-In full generality, determining if a system has an equilibirum is an intractable problem, as we show in this chapter.
+In general, determining or even describing equilibrium sets and long-run behavior can be difficult, as the examples later in this chapter illustrate.